 Experience Boulder’s acclaimed food scene at its source, take a few Boulder farm tours, get a little dirt on your hands and meet some furry friends.

 On-the-farm classes let you get up-close-and-personal to the land and its farmers.
-Take a course on wild herb picking and natural medicine at Three Leaf Farm, an officially designated botanical sanctuary; sign up for a farm fiber workshop from the talented folks at Mountain Flower Goat Dairy; or choose a beekeeping class at Growing Gardens.
+Take a course on wild herb picking and natural medicine at Three Leaf Farm, an officially designated botanical sanctuary; sign up for a cheese-making or goat yoga workshop at Mountain Flower Goat Dairy; or choose a beekeeping class at Growing Gardens.
+On Sunday, Aug.
+13, 2017, during the Farm Around Boulder County Farm Tours, several farms open their doors for informative tours.

-Feel free to kick up your boots, chat and laugh under a string of shimmering lights on Eden-like Lone Hawk Farm.
 There are many more farm dinner options around Boulder.
-Meadowlark Farms hosts a huge lineup of farm dinners every summer at at various farms around Boulder County — but you'll need to plan in advance, as seats are sold on a lottery system.
+Meadowlark Farms hosts a huge lineup of farm dinners every summer at various farms around Boulder County — but you'll need to plan in advance, as seats are sold on a lottery system.

 Pick up some famous peaches-and-cream sweet corn from Munson Farms (and grab a great photo op); pick up skeins of super-soft wool from Cure Organic Farm; or stop at Ollin Farms, where an on-site helper can point you to the best picks.
 Also keep an eye out for neighborhood “farm” stands right in town.
 In Boulder, it’s legal for hobby gardeners to sell their extra garden bounties.